containerd/runwasi/docs/src/getting-started/installation.md

 make build
 ```

-> Note: `make build` will only build one binary.
-You can specify which runtime to build with `make build-wasmtime`, `make build-wasmer`, or `make build-wasmedge`.
+> Note: `make build` will only build shims for all runtimes.
+You can specify which runtime to build with `make build-wasmtime`, `make build-wasmer`, `make build-wasmedge`, `make build-wamr` etc.

 3. Install the binary: